veillette/opticsTextbook/content/Chap02GeometricalOptics/GeometricalOptics.md

 **Distortion** is one of the five primary aberrations.
 It causes deformation of images due to the fact that the magnification depends on the distance of the object point to the optical axis.

+For high-quality imaging,
-For high-quality imaging the aberrations have to be reduced by adding more lenses and optimising the curvatures of the surfaces, the thicknesses of the lenses and the distances between them.
+the aberrations have to be reduced by adding more lenses and optimizing the curvatures of the surfaces, the thicknesses of the lenses and the distances between them.
 For high quality systems, a lens with an aspherical surface is sometimes used.
 Systems with very small aberrations are extremely expensive, in particular if the field of view is large, as is the case in lithographic imaging systems used in the manufacturing of integrated circuits as shown in the lithographic system in {numref}`Fig_2_27_ASML_EUV`.

 A comprehensive treatment of aberration theory can be found in Braat et al.<sup>[^4]</sup>.